RomainLefeuvre/romainlefeuvre.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: MEng in Software Engienering
+    - course: MEng in Software Engineering
       institution: ESIR - University of Rennes Graduate School of Engineering
       year: 2021
     - course: Undergraduate Preparatory Cycle in Software Engineering